bminer/node-blade/README.md

 Browser Usage
 -------------

-The Blade compiler doesn't work on browsers yet, but the runtime should work on every browser.
-That means that you can compile your templates on the server and serve them up to any browser.
-Blade provides a built-in Express middleware to do just that (see above).
+The Blade runtime should work on every browser, and since Blade provides an Express middleware for serving compiled templates to the browser ([see above] (#blademiddlewaresourcepath-options)), rendering Blade templates in the browser is a breeze.

 Once you have the middleware setup, you can now serve your compiled Blade views to the client.
 Simply include the /blade/blade.js file in your `<script>`